 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Single tooth anesthesia (STA) patients had better treatment experience and preferred to have the same method of injection in future.
-The system can provide less painful and more comfortable restorative treatment procedures in comparison to the traditional infiltration technique.
+Core tip: Single tooth anesthesia (STA) patients had a better treatment experience and preferred to have the same method of injection in the future.
+The system provided less painful and more comfortable restorative treatment procedures in comparison to the traditional infiltration technique.
 During the restorative procedure, less pain was perceived by STA patients.
-However, no difference in systolic blood pressure during anesthetic injection using both traditional and STA techniques.
+However, there was no difference in systolic blood pressure during anesthetic injection using both traditional and STA techniques.

 Al-Obaida MI, Haidar M, Hashim R, AlGheriri W, Celur SL, Al-Saleh SA, Al-Madi EM.
 Comparison of perceived pain and patients’ satisfaction with traditional local anesthesia and single tooth anesthesia: A randomized clinical trial.
 World J Clin Cases 2019; In press